top of page

 Baking powder Yeast

-Make up labels on your printer and label every tub, jar and container according to the weight and bulk of each ingredient; spices & herbs in jars, beans in big jars and tubs and so on.
-Or if you are one of those blessed to have lovely handwriting, or have done a ticketing course, write them yourself in permanent marker!
-To deter weevils and pantry moths, put bay leaves into each jar and add sandalwood powder into containers with small holes punched into them to release their amazing scents.
+Print or hand-write labels and affix them to every tub, jar, and container, indicating the weight and volume of each ingredient; for example, use jars for spices and herbs, and larger jars and tubs for beans.
+If you have beautiful handwriting or have taken a ticketing course, you can write the labels yourself using a permanent marker.
+To prevent weevils and pantry moths, place bay leaves in each jar and add sandalwood powder to containers in your pantry, with small holes punched in them to release their wonderful scent.

-It's never too late to start collecting tinned food, but make sure it is healthy.
-Dried food that is unprocessed is always a bonus.
-If any of your friends have excess harvests, always let them know you are happy to take whatever they don't want.
-Make into preserves, sauces and jams - dehydrate what you can't use and make into powders, or put into oils (antipasto).
+It's never too late to start collecting canned food, but ensure it is nutritious.
+Unprocessed dried food is always a plus.
+If your friends have surplus harvests, let them know you're happy to take whatever they don't need.
+Turn these into preserves, sauces, and jams—dehydrate what you can't use and make into powders, or preserve in oils (antipasto).

-Get a herb garden going.
-It breaks my heart to see herbs going to waste.
-Trees like bay and elderberry, shrubs like hawthorn berries, hedges like wormwood, culinary herbs like parsley, oregano, thyme, mint, chamomile, feverfew, fennel, tarragon, sage and anything in between.
-Put them in tubs or pots or beds; it's up to you.
-If you have too much, dehydrate and grind.
+Start a herb garden.
+It saddens me to see herbs going to waste.
+Consider trees like bay and elderberry, shrubs like hawthorn berries, hedges like wormwood, and culinary herbs such as parsley, oregano, thyme, mint, chamomile, feverfew, fennel, tarragon, sage, and more.
+Plant them in tubs, pots, or beds; the choice is yours.
+If you have an excess, dehydrate and grind them.